-Today is the third anniversary of the first post on The Suits of James Bond, the dinner suit in Dr. No. But I’d like to revisit another one of my early topics, the grenadine tie.
-The grenadine tie is a staple of Sean Connery’s Bond wardrobe and even made it to one of Roger Moore’s Bond films.
+Today is the third anniversary of the first post on Bond Suits, the dinner suit in Dr. No. But I’d like to revisit another one of my early topics, the grenadine tie.
+The grenadine tie is a staple of Sean Connery’s Bond wardrobe, and it even makes an appearance in to one of Roger Moore’s Bond films.
 Like I said in my original post, the grenadine tie is not a knit tie and is in no way related to the knit tie, despite the similar appearance.

 Grenadine garza grossa is a very complex weave.
 It’s a type of leno weave, in which the warp yarns are twisted around the weft yarns.
 It gives another dimension to the weave, which is why grenadine silk has so much texture.
 The twisting also gives strength to the cloth to make a very sturdy, yet open, cloth.
 There’s not as much space in the real grenadine silk as in my illustration; I’ve spread it apart to better illustrate the weave.

 Click here to read my earlier post on grenadine ties.